A brief timeline of the MasterChef scandal

-MasterChef scandal timeline: A brief history as Gregg Wallace and John Torodo are sacked
+MasterChef scandal timeline: A brief history as Gregg Wallace and John Torode are sacked

-The BBC cookery show is forever changed following a lengthy investigation that upheld allegations against long-time hosts Gregg Wallace and John Torode
+The BBC cookery show is forever changed following a lengthy investigation that upheld allegations against long-time hosts Wallace and Torode

 MasterChef might be the most successful cookery show in the world, but it’s served up yet another scandal for the BBC.